 The throw is a good size to go over the back of a sofa but can also be used as an extra layer on top of a bed.
 And of course if your dorm room is as cold as mine was, then you could wrap yourself up in it so that you keep the draughts away while you are studying!

-For more information Kingsfold Dorm Room Throw knitting pattern, please visit my pattern store.
+For more information Kingsfold Dorm Room Throw knitting pattern, please click here.